 Stuper Says: “I have known Ray for over 15 years now, and I have seen him grow from a student-athlete who worked my summer camp to an accomplished coach in his own right.
 I am excited about the energy he brings to our program.”

-Kevin Huber recently completed his fourth season at Yale in
+Kevin Huber recently completed his fifth season at Yale in

 2014.
 He has nearly a decade’s worth of collegiate, high